 Pet Names Based on Greek Gods

-A god’s name as a pet name is an especially good fit for dogs, but would also work well for horses, noble cats or birds.
+A god’s name as a pet name is an especially good fit for dogs and cats.
+But they also work well for horses, noble cats or birds.
 And it’s not just the gods that would make for wonderful pet names.
 Greek mythology also includes plenty of demi-gods, heroes, humans, animals and monsters.
-Let us introduce you to a few of them, and tell you which animals would suit these names.
+Let us introduce you to a few of them.
+Best of all we find Zeus, Hector, Pandora, Cassandra, Artemis and Hera.

 The Most Popular Pet Names Based on Greek Gods: